Inside Qeshm, Iran’s underground missile fortress and geological marvel

 While tourists once flocked to this “open-air geological museum” to get a glimpse of its surreal rock formations, the world’s gaze is now fixed on what lies beneath the coral: Iran’s “underground missile cities”.

-As the United States-Israel war on Iran has erupted, Qeshm has transitioned from a free-trade and tourists’ paradise to a front-line fortress – and the ultimate strategic prize for US Marines currently being deployed to the strait.
+As the US-Israel war on Iran erupted, Qeshm has transitioned from a free-trade and tourist paradise to a front-line fortress – and the ultimate strategic prize for US Marines currently being deployed to the strait.

-Its sheer size – approximately 1,445 square kilometres (558 square miles) – allows it to physically dominate the entrance to the strait from the Gulf, acting as a cork in the world’s most vital energy transit passage.
+Its sheer size – approximately 1,445sq km (558sq miles) – allows it to physically dominate the entrance to the strait from the Gulf, acting as a cork in the world’s most vital energy transit passage.

-But on March 7 – one week into the war on Iran – US air strikes targeted a critical desalination plant on the island.
-The strike, which Tehran branded a “flagrant crime” against civilians, cut off fresh water supplies to 30 surrounding villages.
+But on March 7 – one week into the war – US air strikes targeted a critical desalination plant on the island.
+The strike, which Tehran branded a “flagrant crime” against civilians, cut off freshwater supplies to 30 surrounding villages.

 In a swift retaliatory move, the Islamic Revolutionary Guard Corps (IRGC) launched strikes against US forces at the Juffair base in Bahrain, alleging the attack on Qeshm had been launched from a neighbouring Gulf state.